FD: McTown Klownz

 Terry has been a firefighter / paramedic since 1998, a fire clown since 2000 and with the McKinney Fire Department since 2006.
 When Terry joined McTown Klownz, Hoser and Siren helped him create his clown face.
 Terry’s fire clown name was coined by Mrs. Irwin, a longtime McKinney resident, because he got on his hands and knees to kick like a bucking bronco when he was upset.
 He kept it because the children loved it.
 Public education has always been a passion of Terry’s, and he looks forward each year to teaching at the local schools.
 He enjoys reaching out to the community with “Edutainment,” – education by characterization.
 Bucky says, “Remember – the perfect smoke alarm is the one that works!”

 Hoser - Brent Rollins

-Brent created “Hoser” as a poor hobo clown in the summer of 1993.
+Brent is now retired from the McKinney Fire Department.
+He created “Hoser” as a poor hobo clown in the summer of 1993.
 Hoser made his debut in elementary schools the following October when he started the McKinney Fire Department’s traveling Fire Safety Show.
-After a few years of clowndergarten, Hoser graduated into being an Auguste clown character.
+After a few years of 'clowndergarten,' Hoser graduated into being an Auguste clown character.
 "Ah, home at last," he says.
-After a couple of years a few others joined the group.
+After a couple of years, a few others joined the group.
 “I can’t say enough about our McTown Klownz family,” says Brent.
 “We all share the same passion and vision for keeping our kids safe in McKinney.
 The first priority of our program is safety education for the kids.
 It's truly a pleasure to be part of this program.”